5 mistakes (to avoid like the plague) building a glass block shower wall

 This mistake can completely blow a hole into your glass block shower wall dreams.
 What’s tough about glass blocks – versus a tile shower or a custom glass enclosure – is the glass blocks cannot be cut.
 Yes – the blocks do come in various square and rectangular sizes (for walls the sizes used are 4” x 8”, 6” x 8” and 8” x 8”) and also shapes (there are angled and curved glass blocks).
 However, if your block wall is too wide for your shower curb – or the curvature of the wall does not fit the curvature of your base (in the case of a walk-in shower) – you’ll have a problem which is not a simple to fix.

 Here’s the way to fix this problem.
 Don’t put the “cart before the horse” as Dad used to tell you.
 Develop a plan for your shower before building the base.
 Provide this plan to a glass block shower designer who can design and build a waterproof ready for tile shower pan or a solid surface base to fit your shaped glass block wall like a glove (OK – maybe not like the glove OJ Simpson claimed he didn’t wear!).
+And in case you didn’t believe me with this first example, look at the fun serpentine glass block shower wall below.
+It’s unique design also has a base designed to fit the glass block sections:

 Mistake #3 – Assuming the people around you are up-to-date on glass block styles, trends and product lines